codecaine-zz/markdown_tutorials/tutorials/programming/python/gui/pywebview.md

 webview.start()
 ```

-This code creates a window with the title "Hello World" and displays an HTML heading saying "Hello World!".
+This code creates a window titled "Hello World" displaying an HTML heading.

 ## Basic Concepts

 ### Creating Windows

 Windows are the foundation of pywebview applications.
-Here's how to create different types of windows:
+Here are different ways to create them:

 #### Simple URL Window